Istinggar: History

-For firearms using flintlock mechanism, the inhabitants of the Nusantara archipelago are reliant on Western powers, as no local smith could produce such complex components.
+For firearms using the flintlock mechanism, the inhabitants of the Nusantara archipelago are reliant on Western powers, as no local smith could produce such complex components.
 These flintlock firearms are completely different weapons and were known by another name, senapan or senapang, from the Dutch word snappaan.
 The gun-making areas of Nusantara could make these senapan; the barrel and the wooden part is made locally, but the mechanism is imported from the European traders.
 The Javanese was among the earliest to modernize: After the VOC began replacing matchlocks with flintlocks in the 1680s, the Javanese already requested them by 1690s.
 Flintlock senapan began to appear in the Javanese arsenal in early 1700 AD.